MangoMirage/captain-kitty-one-ear/the-may-cow.md

 “No, no, no!”, wailed Kitty!
 “All dem mangoes gon’ be lost to de sea!”

 But – *pop, pop, pop* – one by one, the mangoes re-surfaced from beneath the waves.
-Kitty breathed a sigh of relief and Mary said, “Quick, each of you - hold onto a Mango to help you float back The Mango Mirage.”
+Kitty breathed a sigh of relief and Mary said, “Quick, each of you - hold onto a Mango to help you float back to The Mango Mirage.”

 Thankfully, The Mango Mirage was anchored nearby so it didn’t take long for Captain Kitty, Mary, First Mate Blue, Henrietta Feathers and Clucky Pete to float to safety.
 As Kitty and her crew wrapped themselves in dry blankets, the rest of the crew used fishing nets to haul-in the rest of the floating mangos.